Tomoki-Okuno/mypage.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Longevity
+- Personalized Medicine (Longevity)
+- Joint Models for Longitudinal and Survival Data
 - Optimization
-- Longitudinal data
-- Causal Inference
 - Linear Algebra

 # Education to show in About widget